daniel-eklund/ProjectileProject/README.md

 This program is a port of a Ti-84+ program I previously had made, which went on to win a Ti-Instruments sponsored Physics programming contest.
-The purpose of building this project was to ultimately create a web ran ti-84+ simulator, with another project that could parse ti-84 basic programs and output a format that could be loaded into the simulator.
+The purpose of building this project was to ultimately create a web ran ti-84+ emulator, with another project that could parse ti-84 basic programs and output a format that could be loaded into the emulator.
 Therefore most of the functions were written to "copy" Ti-Basic syntax to allow a seamless transfer.

 Currently it runs in pure Javascript and is a state machine that